 - Thread the nut onto the bolt until the washer prevents the BB tool sliding off the right cup.
 The nut must NOT be tight.
 Tighten just enough to keep the tool on the cup.
 If the nut is too tight it will prevent the cup from being loosened.

-- Now try to loosen the cup.
+- Now try to loosen the cup by turning the tool in the correct direction.
 Once the cup starts to move, you may need to loosen the nut a bit more to allow the cup to keep unthreading.
 Continue until the cup is loose enough that you can remove the bolt and washers to full unthread the cup.

 Tip 2.
 If the cup still won’t budge, you can try;

 - a ‘breaker’ bar to give you more leverage.

 - heating the BB cup to try to expand the threads in order to unbind them.

 There is plenty of information on the internet using these methods.
 Hopefully a good quality grease and regular servicing will eliminate the need to take drastic measures.

 I found a 1981 catalogue for a British cycling shop with pricing as follows;

 The Super Record titanium bottom bracket (v1) retails for GBP 72.45